 Where’s your nearest dentist?

-While this is a good starting point to finding a local dentist, people often tell us that these records aren't always kept updated, so you should contact the practice directly to find out more information.
-If the records are out of date, you should let the practice know.
+While this is a good starting point to finding a local dentist, people often tell us that these records aren't always kept updated, so you should contact the dentist directly to find out more information.
+If the records are out of date, please let them know.

 You can also visit a dentist outside your local area if it’s more convenient.
 For example, if you prefer to see a dentist near where you work.